Karawara

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Karawara has 22 operational public transport stops, all serving buses.
-These stops are covered by four routes that together facilitate 1,234 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 147 meters to the nearest stop.
+Karawara has 22 active public transport stops, all of which are bus stops.
+These stops are served by four different routes that together facilitate 1,234 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents living an average of 147 meters from the nearest stop.
+Most residents commute outwards from Karawara, predominantly using cars (75%).
+Train use stands at 8%, while bus use is also 8%.
+On average, there are 1.4 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport